 Myth 1: The tenant must be given a grace period.

-Under Maryland law, if rent is due on the first, then it is considered late on the second, and the landlord can file a Failure to Pay Rent - Landlord's Complaint for Reposession of Rented Property as soon as the 2nd.
+Under Maryland law, if rent is due on the first, then it is considered late on the second, and the landlord can file a Failure to Pay Rent - Landlord's Complaint for Reposession of Rented Property as soon as the 2nd, UNLESS, the lease says something different.
 That said, landlords must provide a grace period before assessing a late fee.
 In most instances, the late fee can be assessed on the 6th day that payment is late, but some jurisdictions such as Montgomery County and Baltimore City have slightly different rules.

 Myth 2: Filing an eviction action means you want to evict the tenant.